armin-pfaeffle/Stash-Backup-Client-Script/README.md

 * Configurable script for running Stash Backup Client
 * Waitung for Stash service to run
-* Send notification mail after finishing script (with backup log, optional)
+* Send notification mail before starting and after finishing script (with backup log, optional)
 * Simple mail credential configuration with test mail

 ## What does this script exactly do?

 First of all the script loads the `configuration.ps1` file, so prepare that before using the script!
 After that it ensures that there is a `log`directory so the script can wirte log files ‒ one log file for each day the script is executed.
 In the next step it checks for file existance of `stash-backup.mail-credential`file where mail credential are saved to ‒ if `SendMailAfterBackup` parameter in configuration is set to `$FALSE` then there must not mail credential.
 If file does not exist the script asks for mail credential, saves it and sends a test mail.
 If sending fails, credential file is deleted.
 If everything is fine script quits, so you have to run it again to execute backup.

-After the initialization the script checks for Atlassian Stash service and that it is running, which is necessary for executing backup.
+After the initialization the script sends a "Starting backup" mail, so you know that your server is running the backup.
+Then it checks for Atlassian Stash service and that it is running, which is necessary for executing backup.
 If there is any problem you will receive an E-mail with a short problem description in the subject.
 If everything is fine the backup client is executed, after which you will receive an E-Mail with the report.
 Furthermore the complete output is written to a daily log file.

 # Installation